kdaveid/AccessibilityInMobile/Brief Accessibility in Mobile Guide.md

 - Not end with a period
 - Be localized

-> @icon-exclamation-triangle Don't include the type of control or view.
+> Don't include the type of control or view.
 The screen reader will include it and will otherwise read "Add button button", which is annoying.

 **Traits** (only iOS).
 A combination of one or more individual traits, each of which describes a single aspect of an element's state, behavior, or usage.
 For example, an element that behaves like a keyboard key and that is currently selected can be characterized by the combination of the Keyboard Key and Selected traits.